When Marriage Doesn’t Break — It Simply Becomes Expected

 The feeling of being seen.

-The sense that love is something actively shared, not merely understood.
+The sense that love is actively shared — not merely understood.

-In marriages like this, loneliness doesn’t come from being alone — it comes from being together without closeness.
+In marriages like this, loneliness does not come from being alone.

 Is this all marriage becomes?